w1arenas/w1arenas.github.io/README.md

     - Sounds
     - Visual effects
     - Randomizing of categories and pool of answers and questions
-    - Player v. plater with separate scoreboards
+    - Player v. player with separate scoreboards
     - Timer
     - Reset button
     - Sharper look